clpo13/wikiget/README.md

 ## Future plans

-- download multiple files at once in batch mode
 - continue batch download even if input is malformed or file doesn't exist (possibly by raising exceptions in `download()`)
 - batch download by (Commons) category or user uploads